Healthdirect Free Australian health advice you can count on.

 What are the effects of party drugs?

 Party drugs are often taken to increase the enjoyment of social gatherings.
-They have different effects depending on what is in them.
-They can sustain energy and increase the perception of music.
+Party drugs affect you differently depending on:

 What are the risks of party drugs?